 From fires to head injuries to auto accidents, death is a very real threat when you’re dealing with a defective product.
 Some families don’t even realize a shoddy product was the cause of their loved one’s death until much later.
 No one should have to take their life into their hands because they plugged in an appliance or rode a bicycle.
 While death is rarer than injuries that will heal, it’s still a possibility when using unsafe products.

 As a consumer, you should expect that any product you buy and use will be safe — as long as you use it the way it’s intended.
 You should also expect the manufacturer to take safety seriously and design their products carefully.
 Unfortunately, it’s too common for companies to care more about their bottom line than the customer they serve.
 When you’re injured because of a defective product, work with a personal injury attorney who will fight for you.
-Contact Ed Bernstein and Associates today!
+Contact Ed Bernstein and Associates or call us today!